adobe/assurance-plugins/packages/ui-plugins/ai-assistant-plugin/DEMO_IMPLEMENTATION_SUMMARY.md

 # AI Assistant Plugin - Demo Implementation Summary

 ## Overview
-This document summarizes all changes made to implement a professional, automated demo mode for the AI Assistant plugin, including event analysis, markdown rendering, streaming responses, and auto-play functionality.
+This document summarizes all changes made to implement a professional, automated demo mode for the AI Assistant plugin, including event analysis, markdown rendering, auto-scroll, and auto-play functionality.

 ---